NikolaRusakov/md/README.md

 - [x] refactor state management away from duck structure
 - [ ] make cover image more responsive (on detail page)
 - [ ] test epics, some components
+- [ ] hydrate Redux from SSR to Client
 - [ ] page transitions
 - [ ] fetch detail on video page (for title)
 - [ ] introduce search query as query param in router on Search Page